maarten-pennings/Tapuino/firmware/readme.md

 - Lowercase `m` on the LCD means waiting for motor power by C64.
   Uppercase `M` means C64 powers the motor.

+- The main menu also has "options" configuration.

 ## My changes

 - I changed all sources to have uniform line endings.

+- I added my configuration in [config-user.h](config-user.h).

 - Suppressed a [warning ](https://github.com/maarten-pennings/Tapuino/blob/main/firmware/tapuino/ccsbcs_avr.c#L9).